 Sites such as a local reservoir were recognised for the comfort provided by shade

-(The Reservoir) is attractive because you can run around and you’re in shade most of the way around.
+(The Reservoir) is attractive because you can run around and you’re in the shade most of the way around.
 Unless you do the boardwalk bit, but if you do the full circle there’s very little sunshine

-they provide an incredible amount of shade, [but], if we start doing more plantings for streets, you know so people can have shady areas, we’re looking at a 20 year turnover
+they provide an incredible amount of shade, [but], if we start doing more plantings for streets, you know so people can have shady areas, we’re looking at a 20-year turnover

 I love the bush tracks as well but they always, it’s complicated because it’s not, you see they’re dryness in a way, so they, they always feel hotter

-Discussion also involved consideration of the value of ‘hard’ versus ‘green’ infrastructure as a solution.
+The discussion also involved consideration of the value of ‘hard’ versus ‘green’ infrastructure as a solution.
 Infrastructure variations (such as path surfaces) were also discussed

 If you go to Mildura, it’s shade, shade… all the car parks have them everywhere, Mildura’s really onto it

-you look for that shade…shopping centres…you know that should be compulsory if they’re going to build anymore of the damn things
+you look for that shade…shopping centres…you know that should be compulsory if they’re going to build any more of the damn things

 we’re now getting heat like Cairns used to get, and you go up there, and everything’s under shade, and I’m talking about artificial shade – I don’t care what the shade is… and that’s the way it’ll go